mateuszjaroch/skills-github-pages/index.md

 ---
-title: You have clicked on a phishing link!
-Always be cautious with suspicious emails.
+title: 🚨 You’ve Been Caught in a Phishing Trap! 🚨
 ---